AusterweilLab/generating_categories/Experiments/cogpsych-code/indfits/readme.md

-This directory contains the optimized parameter values for each individual.
+This directory contains the optimized parameter values for each individual to the catassign data.
 The csv files are generated from the print_gs_results_csv_ind.py script in the cogpsych-code/ directory (which should be just one up from the current directory.)

 This directory is also where the individually fitted heat plots are found.
 These plots show the probability of assigning a stimulus to category Beta, with darker shades representing higher probability.
 Because these figures can take up quite a bit of hard drive space, they're kept in a folder named 'private' by default.
 If you got this fresh off git, you probably won't see this.
 They can however be generated relatively quickly with the plot_heat.py script in the parent directory (i.e., cogpsych-code/) with `dataname_def` set to `'catassign'` and check that `ind` is set to `True`.